 - Prescription management and drug review are a key priority for Paediatric end of life care and within SCHT we have access to community pharmacists however this may not be an individual with paediatric palliative care experience.
-The pharmacological management is covered in the 'Association for Paediatric Palliative Medicine' Master Formulary 2015.
+The pharmacological management is covered in the 'Association for Paediatric Palliative Medicine' Master Formulary (APPM, 2020).
 Individualised risk assessments are carried out in the home in liaison with Community Pharmacy and decisions are made whether Controlled Drugs can be stored in the home.
 For Oncology patients, specialist locked drug boxes are supplied for the home from the tertiary centre.
 All palliative care drugs include anticipatory medicines and prescription charts are written to reflect this.
-Recent improved paper trails have led to better stock management and selected Pharmacies in Telford have agreed to stock commonly used medications during End of life. - When planning to transition young people into adult services, we aim to meet all the criteria in the Transition Pathway, this is part of the West Midlands Toolkit and gives a comprehensive template to follow (TFSL 2016).
+Recent improved paper trails have led to better stock management and selected Pharmacies in Shropshire, Telford and Wrekin have agreed to stock commonly used medications during End of life. - When planning to transition young people into adult services, we work towards the criteria in the Together for short lives (2016) Transition Pathway which gives a comprehensive template to follow.
 We recognise there are challenges to Transition due to the complex nature of these conditions, this is addressed in our action plan further in the strategy.
-Due to life expectancy rates increasing for this client group we plan for adult services to be in place from 18 years but cover the needs of the individual up to 25 years. - We recognise a timely and collaboratively-written Advanced Care Plan is key to person-centred end of life care.
+Due to life expectancy rates increasing for this client group we plan for adult services to be in place from 18 years - We recognise a timely and collaboratively written Advanced Care Plan is key to personcentred end of life care.
 We recognise that this a joint process with child, family and senior clinician who know the child well.
-NICE guidance 2016 recommends Advanced Care Planning should be reviewed at regular intervals and be contributed to by child and family and all relevant professionals as appropriate, adhering to confidentiality agreements.
-SCHT use the Collaborative Child & Young person's Advance Care Plan (West Midlands Paediatric Palliative Care Network, WMPPCN). - Our care pathways include emotional and specialist psychological support for families that they can access from onset of referral.
-Support is available for the family following the death of their child and through their bereavement.
+NICE (2019) recommends Advanced Care Planning should be reviewed at regular intervals and be contributed to by child and family and all relevant professionals as appropriate, adhering to confidentiality agreements.
+SCHT use the Collaborative Child & Young person's Advance Care Plan (West Midlands Paediatric Palliative Care Network, WMPPCN) with the ReSPECT document embedded, in line with the Adult Pathway. - Care pathways include emotional and specialist paediatric clinical psychology support for families that they can access from onset of referral to the CCN Team.
+This psychology provision is patient led, delivered across acute and community services and families can dip in and out of input to suit their changing needs and wishes Support is available for the family following the death of their child and through their bereavement.
 The Paediatric Psychology team works with families both before and following death.
-SCHT staff work closely with Hope House Hospice who offer comprehensive 'after care' for families.
+The psychology service is well integrated with the CCN service and joint appointments can be offered to families, as required.
 CCNs and Paediatric Psychology can provide bereavement home visits if required and will continue to visit the family for up to two years afterwards if felt necessary.
-The bereavement needs of siblings and extended family members are also be recognised and supported, this is a service also offered by Hope House irrespective of place of death.
-The Hospices Guidance for Bereavement Needs in Palliative Care Assessment (2010) is a useful resource for staff (see appendix 4, 5). - We recognise the emotional weight for staff working in this field and we offer support in the following ways: Informal support within the team as required, formal individual or group supervision to support practice, reflection, access to psychological consultation, advice and supervision for the multi-disciplinary team, bereavement debrief session following the death of a child or young person, NOSS-Staff Counselling (see appendix 6).
+The bereavement needs of siblings and extended family members are also be recognised and supported.
+SCHT staff also work closely with Hope House Hospice who offer comprehensive 'after care' for families of place of death. - We recognise the emotional weight for staff working in this field and offer support in the following ways: Informal support within the team as required, formal individual or group supervision to support practice, reflection, access to psychological consultation, advice and supervision for the multi-disciplinary team, bereavement debrief session following the death of a child or young person and NOSS-Staff Counselling (see appendix 6) is available through Occupational Health.